 1. Laboratory tests: Elevated serum and urine alpha-amylase levels, elevated serum lipase levels; periodically elevated white blood cell (WBC) counts and serum C-reactive protein (CRP) levels; elevated serum alkaline phosphatase (ALP) levels and hyperbilirubinemia in patients with compression of extrahepatic bile ducts.

-2. Imaging studies: In patients with pseudocysts results of ultrasonography and endoscopic ultrasonography (EUS) reveal an encapsulated fluid collection, usually with hyperechoic structures observed in the lumen.
+2. Imaging studies: In patients with pseudocysts ultrasonography and endoscopic ultrasonography (EUS) reveal an encapsulated fluid collection, usually with hyperechoic structures observed in the lumen.
 The presence of solid structures within the cyst lumen is not typical for a pseudocyst and should be further investigated to exclude malignancy.
 Computed tomography (CT) visualizes a smooth-walled, round, hypodense lesion with homogeneous low density typical of the fluid contents.
 Magnetic resonance cholangiopancreatography (MRCP) is the best method of documenting the communication of a cyst with the pancreatic duct.
 Endoscopic retrograde cholangiopancreatography (ERCP) should be performed in patients in whom endoscopic treatment is planned (eg, stenting of the pancreatic duct).
 Selective splanchnic angiography is performed in the case of suspected pseudoaneurysm, as it allows for embolization.

 3. Examination of the cyst contents via EUS and fine-needle aspiration (FNA): If the diagnosis of pseudocysts is not confirmed by imaging studies or if an infection is suspected, the fluid cyst can be aspirated.
 The fluid of pseudocysts may be clear, watery, yellow, or brown; high alpha-amylase and lipase levels, markedly higher than the serum levels, are frequently seen.
-Microbiological examination of the contents should be performed if infection is being considered.
-Patients with neoplastic cysts could have markedly elevated carcinoembryonic antigen and positive mucin staining.
+Microbiologic examination of the contents should be performed if infection is being considered.
+Patients with neoplastic cysts may have markedly elevated carcinoembryonic antigen and positive mucin staining.
 In these patients cytology may help identify dysplastic or malignant cells.

 Differential diagnosis should be focused on differentiating the nonneoplastic and neoplastic cysts: Table 1.